fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-match-split-transactions.md

 1. Navigate to the `Accounting > Chart of Accounts` or `Accounting > Transactions` page from the left menu
 1. Find the account you want to work on and open it
-1. Select `Match` on the transaction
+1. Select `Show matches` on the transaction
 1. Choose the corresponding transaction(s) from the list
 1. Review the match details
 1. Select `Confirm Match` to complete the process